mjs2430/design/content/saratoga/timeline.md

 }
 ```

-## LIVE BLOG VERSION
+## LIVE UPDATES VERSION

-The live blogging version doesn't use the expander molecule since the primary purpose of the page is to show these events.
+The live updates version doesn't use the expander molecule since the primary purpose of the page is to show these events.
 The same structure works without this addition.

-#### LIVE BLOG EXAMPLE
+#### LIVE UPDATES EXAMPLE
 {{< timeline >}}

-#### LIVE BLOG HTML
+#### LIVE UPDATES HTML
 {{< highlight html >}}{{< timeline >}}{{< /highlight >}}